 - Christmas bauble or a christmas decoration

 - Buy something practical, don’t add to the landfill by buying something so gimmicky that it will be thrown straight into the bin.
 Stay away from the Christmas tat.
-There are plenty of fun ways to do Secret Santa without buying utter rubbish, you just need to think outside the box!
+There are plenty of fun ways to do Secret Santa without buying utter rubbish, you just need to think outside the box for amazing gift ideas!

 - Avoid personal gifts.
 You might know the recipient very well, but play by the secret Santa game rules and don’t buy anything that will embarrass the recipient or make the other participants uncomfortable.
 If you know that Louise likes gin, then a great gift for her would be a gin tasting kit.
 If you know that Tony likes golf then a set of golf balls or a golf glove would be the perfect gift!

-- Tell the other participants what’s on your wish list and ask them what’s on their wish list, that way when you draw a name out of the hat at least you’ve some idea what to buy!
+- Tell the other participants what’s on your wish list and ask them what’s on their wish lists, that way when you draw a name out of the hat at least you’ve some idea what Christmas gift to buy!